xeolabs/xeolabs.github.com/_posts/2018-06-11-solidcomponents-viewer.md

 <!-- was correctly smooth shading the models, since the face-aligned STL normals are useless for smooth shading, and the  -->
 <!-- vertex-aligned OBJ normals often caused hard edges to appear incorrectly smooth.   -->

-## Solution
+# Solution

+### Using xeogl

 I implemented the SolidComponents CAD viewer as a wrapper class around **[xeogl](http://xeogl.org)**, an open source WebGL library I created for 3D visualization.
 <br><br>
 ![]({{ site.url }}/images/solidcomponents/uml.png)

-#### 3DXML
+### 3DXML

-I chose **[3DXML](https://en.wikipedia.org/wiki/3DXML)** as the viewer's file format, since it's the native SolidWorks format and represents the model exactly as it appears in SolidWorks.
+I chose to make the viewer load the downloadable 3DXML model itself, rather than load some other format from SolidWorks, such as STL or OBJ.
+This way, we're guaranteed to have a rendition that closely matches the way the 3DXML model looks in SolidWorks.
+Also, STL and OBJ were not able to express the same materials that we would see in the 3DXML.
+<br><br>
+A nice feature of 3DXML is that all the files that comprise the model (ie. scene, geometry and material descriptors) are packed into a single ZIP archive that can be loaded in a single HTTP request.
+Internally, the viewer then unpacks the files within the ZIP archive, converts the XML to JSON, and then parses the JSON using a recursive descent parser, to create the various 3D objects within the xeogl scene graph.

-#### Wireframe
+### Wireframe

-For wireframe views, I'm relying on xeogl to auto-generate wireframe meshes from 3DXML's triangle meshes.
+Often, a 3DXML file contains multiple representations of a model, such as solid-shaded and wireframe.
+In this case, however, we could only rely on it to contain a solid triangle mesh representation.
+Therefore, for wireframe views, I'm relying on xeogl to auto-generate the wireframe representation from the triangle mesh.

-For each geometry, xeogl creates a second wireframe mesh that contains the edges between adjacent triangles whose surface normals deviate from each other by a given threshold, ie. the "hard" edges.
+ > For each geometry, xeogl creates a second wireframe mesh that contains the edges between adjacent triangles whose surface normals deviate from each other by a given threshold, ie. the "hard" edges.
 This technique eliminates the "inner" edges, which are edges shared by triangles that are part of the same faces.